Efficient Dual-domain Image Dehazing with Haze Prior Perception: Introduction

-Although the dark channel prior offers a coarse haze estimate, it often fails in complex outdoor scenes.
-To remedy this, we introduce the Prior Correction Guidance Branch (PCGB), which employs a closed-loop feedback mechanism to iteratively refine the prior using intermediate dehazed features.
-This progressive correction improves haze localization accuracy and significantly enhances the robustness and adaptability of the network under challenging real-world conditions.
+While the dark channel prior provides a coarse haze estimate, it struggles in complex outdoor scenes.
+To tackle this, we introduce the Prior Correction Guided Branch (PCGB), which not only delivers haze degradation cues to HAFM but also receives refinement feedback from MGAM, iteratively correcting the prior information.
+This closed-loop feedback mechanism enforces consistent alignment of multi-stage, multi-domain degradation information, improving haze localization accuracy and robustness in challenging real-world conditions.